qualcomm/mrtk2-add-on-for-use-with-android-xr/README.md

 ## Development

-See the [CONTRIBUTING.md file](CONTRIBUTING.md) for contribution guidelines.
+See the [CONTRIBUTING file](CONTRIBUTING.md) for contribution guidelines.

 ## Getting in Contact